 Relevance, differentiation and credibility.
-Those are the three ingredients of restaurant branding success.
+Those are the three key ingredients of restaurant branding success.

 After five years Chef Denton got distracted.
-Just when Merenda neeed a little extra attention he opened another restaurant less than a block away.
-And his place called Deep never got above water.
+Just when Merenda needed a little extra attention he opened another restaurant less than a block away.
+And his new place called Deep never got above water.

 Brands need constant attention.

 This seems like a no-brainer, but many people dream of having a business that runs on autopilot and generates an endless flow of effortless revenue.
 That doesn’t work in any industry, much less the restaurant business.

 In 2005 Cornell University published a seminal study on why restaurants fail.
 One of the surprising contributors was simply a lack of attention, time and effort by the owners.

 “Failure seemed to stem from an inability or unwillingness to give the business sufficient attention… The immense time commitment was mentioned by all of the survey respondents who had failed.”